User Tools

 • Restart Locus Map

-Vector maps' appearance can be changed by themes.
+Map themes can change vector maps' appearance.
 The theme files must be placed in the default Locus/MapsVector directory.
-OpenAndroMaps themes - download them directly from their website, they'll be imported on the right place by the app.
+OpenAndroMaps themes - download them directly from their website, they'll be imported to the right place by the app.

 Free choice of storage